benjaminion/upgrading-ethereum-book/src/book.md

 The current beacon committee structure was strongly influenced by a previous roadmap that included in-protocol data sharding.
 That design is [now deprecated](https://github.com/ethereum/consensus-specs/pull/1428), yet a remnant of it remains in our 64 beacon committees per slot.
 These were originally intended to map directly to 64 shards as "crosslink committees" but no longer have that function.
 Nonetheless, beacon committees still serve a useful purpose in parallelising the aggregation of attestations.
 Whether 64 remains the right number of committees per slot has not been analysed to my knowledge.
 The trade-off is that fewer beacon committees would reduce the amount of block space needed for aggregate attestations, but would increase the time needed for [aggregators](/part2/building_blocks/aggregator/) to do their work.

-In any case, logically, the 64 committees in a slot now act as a single large committee, all voting on the same information.
+In any case, logically, all of the committees in a slot now act as a single large super-committee, all voting on the same information.

 #### Committee assignments

 Beacon committees are convened to vote exactly once and then disbanded immediately - they are completely transient.
 By contrast, a sync committee lasts for 256 epochs (a little over 27 hours), and votes 8192 times during that period.

-During an epoch, every active validator is a member of exactly one beacon committee, so the committees are all disjoint.
+During an epoch, every active validator is a member of exactly one committee, so all the epoch's committees are disjoint.
 At the start of the next epoch, all the existing committees are disbanded and the active validator set is divided into a fresh set of committees.

 The composition of the committees for an epoch is fully determined at the start of an epoch by (1) the active validator set for that epoch, and (2) the [RANDAO seed](/part2/building_blocks/randomness/#lookahead) value at the start of the previous epoch.